Financial-Times/ft-origami/docs/developer-guide/using-modules.md

 If you want to work through these steps, the jumping off point is this guide:

-<a href="/docs/developer-guide/modules/choosing-your-build-method/" class="o-buttons o-buttons--standout">Let's do this the proper way</a>
+<a href="/docs/developer-guide/modules/choosing-your-build-method/" class="o-buttons o-buttons--secondary">Let's do this the proper way</a>